victoriaehrbar/productivity-tracker-frontend/README.md

-The repo for the backend can be found at: https://github.com/victoriaehrbar/productivity-tracker-backend
+The repo for the project's backend can be found at: https://github.com/victoriaehrbar/productivity-tracker-backend

 # Getting Started with Create React App